HackLinux/e8/readme.md

 Lua is simple, but it is designed to be a scripting language.

-I feel Rust is not stable and somehow too ambitious.
+Rust is okay, but I feel Rust is not stable and somehow too ambitious.
 I think it is a good platform for testing cool system language ideas.
 However, it is not stable, yet already pretty complex.
 Many open-source projects have similar problems: people keep adding features that they like without much